ILLEGAL TURTLE ACTIVITY

 The Ontario turtles are a species at risk.
 Under Ontario's Fish & Wildlife Conservation Act, there is an imposed fine of up to $25,000, penalties, and a possible term of imprisonment for removing turtles or their eggs from the wild, as well as possessing, selling, buying, harassing, harming, which includes, deliberately running over a turtle on the road.
 These are not just precautions but real consequences that can be enforced.
-To report any violations of this type, call the Ministry of Natural Resources and Forestry TIPS LINE at 1-877-TIPS-MNRF (847-7667) or Crime Stoppers Hotline at 1-800-222-8477.
+If found guilty, offenders could face significant fines, imprisonment, and a criminal record.
+To report any violations of this type, call the Ministry of Natural Resources and Forestry TIPS LINE at 1-877-TIPS-MNRF (847-7667) or Crime Stoppers Hotline at 1-800-222-8477 with as many details as possible.
 A conservation officer reviews all calls to 1-877-TIPS-MNR.
 If your call requires action, the Ministry of Natural Resources and Forestry will follow up appropriately.

 POACHING & ILLEGAL WILDLIFE TRADE